Skip to main content

 Observatory data was updated on April 22, 2019.

-Ongoing monitoring of processes associated with the hiring of PhDs identifies the number of researchers and professors hired and the number of mechanisms in execution, totaling more than 5,000 contracts (see detailed information in “General Accountant”).
-These mechanisms include, among others, the various instruments managed by the FCT to stimulate the hiring of doctors, whether through fixed-term contracts or for entry into a career, such as Call to stimulate institutional scientific employment 2018, the results of which have already been announced, the Call to stimulate individual scientific employment, in the completion phase, R&D projects in all scientific domains 2017, in the contracting phase, the evaluation of R&D units, in progress, and the implementation of the transitional rule of Decree-Law 57/2016, through program contracts proposed to the institutions.
+Ongoing monitoring of processes associated with the hiring of PhD graduates identifies the number of researchers and teachers hired and the number of mechanisms in place, totaling more than 5,000 contracts (see detailed information in "General Counter").
+These mechanisms include, among others, the various instruments managed by the FCT to stimulate the hiring of PhDs, either through fixed-term contracts or for career entry, such as the 2018 Call the stimulation of institutional scientific employment, the results of which have already been announced, the Call the stimulation of individual scientific employment, which is in the process of being concluded, the 2017 R&D projects in all scientific fields, currently in the contracting phase, the ongoing evaluation of R&D units, and the implementation of the transitional provision of Decree-Law 57/2016, through program contracts proposed to institutions.

-The Scientific Employment Observatory is a pilot project for monitoring scientific employment, which monitors the opening of Calls recruitment for researchers and professors with doctorates in public and private institutions, within the scope of the various lines of stimulus to scientific employment (i.e., individual and institutional support, support for R&D units, support for R&D projects and transitional rules), as well as Calls regular recruitment processes for teaching or research careers.
-It also includes observation of the regularization of the hiring of employees in general careers, with a special focus on the regularization of science and technology management scholarship holders.
+The Scientific Employment Observatory is a pilot project for monitoring scientific employment, which tracks the opening of Calls for researchers and PhD professors in public and private institutions, within the scope of various lines of scientific employment incentives (i.e., individual and institutional support, support for R&D units, support for R&D projects, and transitional rules), as well as Calls recruitment Calls for teaching or research careers.
+It also includes monitoring the regularization of the hiring of employees in general careers, with a special focus on the regularization of science and technology management fellows.

 News originally published on July 12, 2018.